sjregan/instagram-graph-sdk/README.md

 This is a fork of the Facebook SDK for PHP to work with Instagram API.
 The minimum amount of changes have been made to make it work with Instagram Basic Display API.

-The namespace of the classes has not been changed so cannot be used with the official SDK.

-**No testing has been done, I recommend you do not use this library.**
+**No proper testing has been done or tests written, I recommend you do not use this library.**

+To use with Instagram:

+* Pass 'instagram_app_id', 'instagram_app_secret', and 'use_instagram_api' parameters in config array when creating Facebook objects.
+* Optionally use 'instagram_enable_beta_mode' or 'instagram_default_graph_version' config keys.
+* Optionally use 'INSTAGRAM_APP_ID' or 'INSTAGRAM_APP_SECRET' environment variables.

 # Facebook SDK for PHP (v5)